The ‘Body Positive’ Award

 Promoting a peer supportive environment

-✔️Display a ‘Be Body Positive’ suggestions box in your school where students can submit ideas on promoting ‘Be Body Positive’ activities within their school confidentially.
-Students may also use this box to post issues related to bullying and their name and class if they wish to make a confidential appointment with the school counsellor.
+✔️Display a ‘Body Positive’ suggestions box in your school/ youth group where students can submit ideas on promoting ‘Body Positive’ activities within their school confidentially.
+Schools/ youth groups may also use like to provide a similar box for students to post issues related to bullying and their name and class if they wish to make a confidential appointment with a member of the counselling or pastoral care team.

 ✔️Schools should actively encourage students to develop a range of interests and to provide a wide range of extracurricular activities to ensure students feel accepted whether their interests are academic, athletic, artistic or alternative.
 Students should be encouraged to develop their own unique interests and to pursue activities in these areas.